© 2024 Connecticut Public

 The U-S Environmental Protection Agency announced a competition this month to identify ways to reduce the toxicity and concentrations of PCBs in rivers.

-Even if a method is found, the EPA says General Electric will still dig up soil and place it in a toxic waste landfill in Lee, Massachusetts, as part of the PCB clean up of the Housatonic River.
+Even if a method is found, the EPA says General Electric will still dig up soil and sediment and place it in a toxic waste landfill in Lee, Massachusetts, as part of the PCB clean up of the Housatonic River.
 General Electric contaminated the river with PCBs when it manufactured electrical transformers in Pittsfield from the 1930s until the 1970s.

 Dean Tagliaferro is the EPA's senior manager for the GE Pittsfield Housatonic River Superfund site.
 He explained how a method would and would not be used.